-Nicoleta Economou serves as the program leader for the Algorithm-Based Clinical Decision Support (ABCDS) Oversight, leading the operations and framework design effort for the governance, evaluation, and monitoring of ABCDS software at Duke.
+Nicoleta Economou serves as the director for the Algorithm-Based Clinical Decision Support (ABCDS) Oversight, leading the operations and framework design effort for the governance, evaluation, and monitoring of ABCDS software at Duke.
 Before assuming this role, Dr. Economou led projects supporting a learning health system at Duke, working alongside faculty and health system leadership.
 She also worked in the life science and pharmaceutical industry, where she managed clinical analytics portfolios, deployed analytic solutions in regulated environments, and led continuous improvement initiatives with the goal to drive data-informed decisions for drug development.

 Benefits of a Well-Coordinated